antonarbus/q/server/readme.txt

-enter into the folder and run "tsc" to compile ts into js
+to compile ts into js go into the folder and run "tsc"